-July 2016: Also at Warsaw, Allied leaders decide to provide direct support to the Global Coalition to Defeat ISIL/Daesh with NATO AWACS surveillance aircraft.
+July 2016: Also at Warsaw, Allied leaders decide to provide direct support to the Global Coalition to Defeat ISIS/Daesh with NATO AWACS surveillance aircraft.

 18 October 2016: Iraqi Foreign Minister Dr Ibrahim Al-Jaafari visits NATO Headquarters for talks with NATO Secretary General Jens Stoltenberg on the Alliance’s support to Iraq as well as political and security developments, including the ongoing fight to liberate Mosul.

-25 May 2017: NATO joins Global Coalition to defeat ISIL/Daesh.
+25 May 2017: NATO joins Global Coalition to defeat ISIS/Daesh.

 January 2017: NATO Core Team is deployed to Baghdad to coordinate in-country training and capacity-building activities.

-November 2017: Iraqi government announces victory against terrorist ISIL/Daesh and regains control of its territory, liberating more than 7.5 million people from Daesh oppression.
+November 2017: Iraqi government announces victory against terrorist ISIS and regains control of its territory, liberating more than 7.5 million people from Daesh oppression.

-22 January 2018: US Secretary of Defense James Mattis sends letter of request, on behalf of Global Coalition to Defeat ISIL/Daesh, for NATO to scale up current training and advising activities in Iraq, with the aim to transition to a mission by the NATO Summit in Brussels in July 2018.
+22 January 2018: US Secretary of Defense James Mattis sends letter of request, on behalf of Global Coalition to Defeat ISIS/Daesh, for NATO to scale up current training and advising activities in Iraq, with the aim to transition its activities to a mission by the NATO Summit in Brussels in July 2018.

 February 2018: The Iraq Reconstruction conference in Kuwait is attended by 70 countries and international organisations as well as 2,000 private sector companies, mobilising nearly USD 300 million to support reconstruction.